 I ordered the British Legends tail tidy after forgetting the short fender has a different wiring loom to the original so it wouldn’t be a simple case of changing like for like.

 It took me ages to get the Rizoma’s wired up and working correctly when I installed them so decided to order the BAAK and go back to a tail light with regular signals.

 I’m now considering selling my side number plate and short rear fender complete with the Rizoma lights already wired up.
 My original plan was to swap everything back once I was finished touring Scotland but I don’t think I will be now.

 The BAAK tail light is an improvement on the original, the license plate holder is a huge improvement on the original and the back indicators are on a different planet if you are swapping out the stock signals for them.

 Plus, with the full size fender back on, the bike is now a lot more practical.

 BAAK ship worldwide via DHL from their base in France.
 Many of the parts are made to order including the tail tidy but I got a shipped notification 2 days after ordering and it arrived 3 days later.

-If you don’t like the idea of butchering your wiring loom or you intend to put the Bobber back to its original condition before selling it on then the BAAK offering in my opinion is your ideal tail tidy solution.
+If you don’t like the idea of butchering your wiring loom or you intend to put the Bobber back to its original condition before selling it on then the BAAK tail tidy is in my opinion, your ideal solution.